-A call centre established during an Emergency to respond to and redirect inquiries and reports from the public.
+A call centre established during an emergency to respond to and redirect inquiries and reports from the public.
+York Region's corporate call centre is Access York.

 Regional Fire Coordinator (or Alternate)

 A Fire Chief from one of the fire departments in the Region, appointed by the Ontario Fire Marshall, to serve as coordinator of the region-wide Mutual Aid Fire Plan.